opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ### DatastoreApi

-##### Physical Entity
+##### From JSONSchema to Physical Entities

 This section describes the mapping of schema annotations to physical entity properties within the system.
 Physical entities represent the main data structures, such as tables or views, in the data store.
 Physical entities are mappen from "schema.content" in case of single entity "schema.content.entities" in case of multiple entities.

 | Schema Annotation      | Physical Entity Property | Description                                                         | Mandatory |